 Incense is a product that creates a smell when it is burned.
 Incense poisoning can occur when someone sniffs or swallows liquid incense.
 This can be by accident or on purpose.
 Solid incense is not considered poisonous.

-The ingredients in incense that can be harmful are:
+The ingredients in liquid incense that can be harmful are:

 - Aromatic oils